 Head down The Mint to Strand Quay, where you can delve into the antique and up-cycled furniture shops.
 There’s always a gem to be found there.

 I love Crock and Cosy, a vintage kitchen shop where you can find retro kitchenware.
+Pick up blue and white china, vintage Corningware, F&M picnic hampers and more.
 It’s a bit like stepping back in time into my Nan’s kitchen.

 And Hunter Jones Vintage has an eclectic collection of old to new homewares, glassware, room fragrance and all kinds of loveliness.